Brightening for Eczema-Prone Skin: What's Safe?

 What brightening ingredients are safe for eczema-prone skin?

-Safe brightening ingredients include niacinamide (3-5%), which improves barrier function while supporting healthy skin tone; turmeric/curcumin, which provides soothing benefits while supporting melanin regulation; licorice root; alpha arbutin; and tranexamic acid (2-5%).
+Safe brightening ingredients include niacinamide (3-5%), which supports barrier function while evening skin tone.
+Turmeric and curcumin provide soothing benefits while supporting melanin regulation.

 Can I use brightening products during an eczema flare?

-No—on disrupted, inflamed skin, penetration and irritation increase significantly.
+No. On disrupted, inflamed skin, irritation increases significantly.
 Active ingredients cause burning instead of brightening.

-Using brighteners during a flare increases inflammation, which creates darker, more stubborn PIH.
+Using brighteners during a flare increases inflammation.
+This creates darker, more stubborn dark marks.
 You'll worsen the problem you're trying to fix.

-Wait until skin has been calm (no redness, itching, or broken areas) for at least 2-4 weeks before reintroducing brightening products.
+Wait until skin has been calm for at least 2-4 weeks before reintroducing brightening products.

 Why does eczema cause dark spots?